joshjetson/joshjetson.github.io/resume.md

 :   **Freelance, Software Developer and Data Scientist**; (Virtualraremedia)

-    *Develop different pieces of software solutions on a client to client bases as need be.
+    *Develop different pieces of software solutions on a client to client bases as need be from start to deployment.
 Primarily using:*
 > - Python w/(Scikit Learn, Numpy, Matplotlib, Pandas and Various others)
 > - Django
 > - Postgresql